kanaka/mal/README.md

 * [by Tim Morgan](https://github.com/seven1m/mal-rust)
 * [by vi](https://github.com/vi/mal-rust-vi) - using [Pest](https://pest.rs/) grammar, not using typical Mal infrastructure (cargo-ized steps and built-in converted tests).

+### Swift 2

+* [by Keith Rollin](https://github.com/kanaka/mal/tree/fbfe678/impls/swift) - This implementation used to be in the repo.
+However, Swift 2 is no longer easily buildable/testable.

 ### Q